291,826. Anchorage is Alaska's largest city with 41 percent of the state's population

 Anchorage sits at the base of the Chugach Mountains along the coast of Cook Inlet in Southcentral Alaska.
 Alaska is acutally the most northern, western and eastern point in the United States.
 The Aleutian Chain extends into the Eastern Hemisphere.

 You can see the Chugach, Kenai, Talkeetna, Tordrillo, Aleutian and Alaska mountain ranges from Anchorage.
 Mount McKinley, 130 miles (208 km) north of downtown, can be seen on clear days.
 This 20,320-foot peak is the tallest mountain in North America.
+The mountains surrounding Anchorage aren't just big, they're the place to go for big adventures.

 The Good Friday Earthquake shook all of Southcentral Alaska on March 27, 1964.
 It is the strongest ever recorded in North America, measuring 9.2 on the Richter Scale.

 There are approximately 100,000 glaciers in Alaska, 60 of which are within 50 miles of Anchorage.
 Portage Glacier, just 45 miles (72 km) south of downtown, is one of the most visited attractions in all of Alaska.
+Find out why glaciers are Alaska's number one attraction.

 Alaska has about one registered pilot for every 58 residents, six times as many pilots per capita and 14 times as many airplanes per capita as the rest of the United States.
+Aviation is a vital link to remote areas, and also a great way to see the state for visitors.
+Many flightseeing tours offer an eagle eye view of Alaska wildlife, glaciers and landscapes.

 Outlets in Alaska are 110 volts, 60 AC-the same as the rest of the United States.